-04 Crossrail's proposed route
+03 Crossrail's proposed route

-The route proposals presented in the Parliamentary Bill are for trains to run on existing overground tracks from Maidenhead and Heathrow in the west through new tunnels under central London.
-The tunnels will serve seven new underground stations and connect with two eastern branches.
-One branch will surface at Pudding Mill Lane and continue on existing overground tracks to Shenfield.
-The other branch will surface at Custom House and run in tunnel under the Royal Docks before continuing to Abbey Wood via a new tunnel under the Thames near Woolwich.
+The current route proposals are for trains to run on existing overground tracks from Maidenhead and Heathrow in the west through new tunnels under central London.
+The tunnels would serve seven new underground stations and connect with two eastern branches.
+One branch would surface at Pudding Mill Lane and continue on existing overground tracks to Shenfield.
+The other branch would surface at Custom House before continuing on the existing North Kent Line to Ebbsfleet via a new tunnel under the Thames near Woolwich.

-Portal (tunnel entrance and exit)
+Portal (Tunnel entrance and exit)